plasmatech8/vue-practice/05_vue_practice_plus_2/README.md

 * Reusing logic across components might be cumbersome

 So we have the option to use the composition API.
+This is kinda like React function components + hooks.

 ```vue
 {